 And a whole lot more.

-Help Lightning is leading the way in leveraging augmented reality experiences to provide remote first service.
+Help Lightning is leading the way in leveraging augmented reality to provide remote first service.
 We are directly empowering companies across a range of industries to work smarter and more efficiently.
 The result is better customer service and an edge over their competition.